namannn04/namannn04/README.md

 <div align="center"><h2>👋 Hey there!
 I'm Naman Dadhich 💻</h2>
 <img src="https://raw.githubusercontent.com/gist/zeysert/bc8c0a4090c377a755dcc77bbeac66e4/raw/43f9b12677934c5d99499f6d9d574d30c86f979c/coding.gif"/>
 <br/><br/>
-I’m a second-year BTech student and the Head of the Development Department in Google Developer Student Clubs on Campus - MSIT.
-I'm always on the lookout for something new to explore and learn.</div>
+<h3>I’m a second-year BTech student and the Head of the Development Department in Google Developer Student Clubs on Campus - MSIT.
+I'm always on the lookout for something new to explore and learn.</h3></div>
-<br/><br/>
+<br/>
 🚀 About Me 🚀:
-<br/>
+<br/><br/>
 🌱 Currently, I am on the path of mastering Next.js, Three.js, and Firebase, and I’m improving my knowledge in these areas.<br/>
 🖥️ I am proficient in the MERN stack and also know Tailwind CSS, Bootstrap, and Material UI, enabling me to build websites with great &nbsp; &nbsp; UI.<br/>
 🎯 My future goal is to dive into AI/ML and work on innovative projects.<br/>